irudik/aem6510/README.md

 ### Prelims

 There will be 2 prelims.
-You will have 24 hours for the theory prelim.
-You will have 48 hours for the empirical prelim.
-The class time is reserved for Zoom office hours for any questions. **You are expected to complete the prelims on your own, not in groups.** Your higher-scoring prelim will be 30% of your grade, your lower-scoring prelim will be 25% of your grade.
+The theory prelim will be in person, the empirical prelim will be takehome.
+You have 48 hours for the empirical prelim.
+The class time during the empirical prelim is reserved for Zoom office hours for any questions. **You are expected to complete the prelims on your own, not in groups.** Your higher-scoring prelim will be 30% of your grade, your lower-scoring prelim will be 25% of your grade.
 If you miss a prelim without an acceptable excuse you will receive a zero.
 If you have an acceptable excuse (these must be brought in beforehand except for sickness, injuries, accidents, etc) an alternative prelim will be scheduled.
 If you miss a prelim and do not notify me beforehand you must have a valid document (doctor's note, etc) explaining why you missed class and were not able to let me know before the missed prelim.
 Prelims submitted late will have a 30% deduction.

 ### Problem sets

 You will have 4 problem sets.
-You may work in groups of up to 3 on problem sets.
+You may work in groups of up to 3 on problem sets and turn in one for your entire group.
 Problem sets may be turned in late with a penalty of 20% of that homework's grade for each day it is late.
 Problem sets are due at the start of class on Canvas.

 ### Final project